"So how did I get infected in the first place?"

 7. Internet Browser

 Internet Explorer was pre-installed on Windows 8, Windows 10, and Windows 11 versions.
 However, the latest Windows browser is Microsoft Edge, a chromium-based browser and the Internet Explorer 11 expiration date was June 15, 2022.
-For sites that still require IE, see Microsoft Edge Enhancements for IE Mode for instructions on how to enable IE Mode on Windows 10 and Windows 11.
+For sites that still require IE, see Internet Explorer mode in Microsoft Edge.

 Many malware infections install themselves by exploiting security holes in the Internet browser that you use.
 As a result, if you elect to use a third-party browser, it is extremely important to keep it updated.
 Although not a complete list, third-party browsers include Brave, Firefox, Google Chrome, Opera, Pale Moon, and Vivaldi.